If you love God’s word, you will want to understand the New Testament genres.

-In a recent blog, we covered genres in the Old Testament.
-But there are also four genres used in the New Testament:
+Previously, we covered genres in the Old Testament.
+But there are also four genres in the New Testament.

-- As histories, the Gospels root Jesus’ life-story within first-century Judaism during the Graeco-Roman civilization.
+- As history, the Gospels root Jesus’ life story within first-century Judaism during the Graeco-Roman civilization.
 Still, they have a distinct bias (which is not a bad thing).

 - As biographies, the Gospels include biographical material on Christ, but they are more than memoirs.